 One thing gun control advocates such as Vox would never mention is that every single time that guns are banned — either all guns or all handguns — homicide/murder rates rise.
 This is a remarkable fact.
 One would think that just due to random chance, one or two countries would have a drop in homicides after banning guns.

-Responding to Vox’s graphs.
+Responding to Vox’s and the New York Times’ graphs.

 Here are homicide rates across all countries for which data is available (click on figures to enlarge).
-Even given the problems with homicide data being underreported in many countries, the US homicide rate is less than the median rate and half of the mean average for all countries (the raw data for this section are available here).
+Even disregarding the problems with homicide data being underreported in many countries, the US homicide rate is less than the median rate and half of the mean average for all countries (the raw data for this section are available here).

 Now let’s look at the much smaller number of countries that report firearm homicide rates.
 The US rate looks much higher relative to other countries, but that is primarily because the countries with the highest homicide rates are the ones that don’t report their firearm homicide rates.
+Indeed, about 45% of the countries that report homicide numbers don’t report firearm homicide data.

 2) Claim #6: “It’s not just the US: Developed countries with more guns also have more gun deaths”

-Some might object to including OECD-member Mexico as a developed country, but including it produces and an even more negative relationship.
+Some might object to including OECD-member Mexico as a developed country, but including it produces an even more negative relationship.

 The same is true for the much smaller set of countries that report firearm homicides.

-3) Claim #2: “America has 4.4 percent of the world’s population, but almost half of the civilian-owned guns around the world”
+3) Vox.com’s Claim #2: “America has 4.4 percent of the world’s population, but almost half of the civilian-owned guns around the world”

 Even in the US, there is evidence that surveys of gun ownership rates are not very accurate.
 In many countries where gun ownership is illegal, surveys continually show zero gun ownership even when that is clearly not the case.